Jeya Anandakumar

 anandakumar.jeya@gmail.com

 Jeya Anandakumar was an undergraduate student at Portland State University in Portland, Oregon.
 Jeya and Kate began working together when Kate was a post-doc at OHSU, while Jeya was still in high school.
 Jeya majored in biology and minoring in chemistry with a focus on neuroscience.
-Her research interest include developmental neuroscience and neurogenetics.
-In her free time, she enjoys playing the flute and taking dance classes.
+She is currently working towards her medical degree at Georgetown University School of Medicine.

 Theresa Cheng